thereallogani/wtrace/README.md

   -f, --filter=VALUE         Display only events which names contain the
                                given keyword (case insensitive).
 Does not
                                impact the summary.
-  -s, --system               Collect system statistics (DPC/ISR) - shown in
+  -w, --writefile=VALUE      Write the output to a file rather than printing -s, --system               Collect system statistics (DPC/ISR) - shown in
                                the summary.
   -c, --children             Trace process and all its children.